GrandpaScout/Figura-VSCode-Documentation/README.md

   * A variable was declared locally more than once in the same block.

-  None of these issues will cause errors, but they will cause the code to not behave properly.
+  None of these issues will cause errors, but they are usually caused by mistakes made by the programmer.

 *
   ```json